apache/shenyu-website/content/en/projects/shenyu/dubbo-proxy/index.md

 ---
-title: Integrate dubbo with shenyu gateway
+title: Integrate dubbo with ShenYu Gateway
-keywords: shenyu
+keywords: ShenYu
-description: Integrate dubbo with shenyu gateway
+description: Integrate dubbo with ShenYu gateway
 ---

 ## Features

-* This chapter is a guide about integrating dubbo service with shenyu gateway.
+* This chapter is a guide about integrating dubbo service with ShenYu Gateway.
 * Support Alibaba Dubbo(< 2.7.x) and Apache Dubbo (>=2.7.x).
 * Please start `shenyu-admin` successfully before integrating, and [Environment Setup](../shenyu-set-up) is Ok.